Vikaspogu/blog/content/blog/sm-jwt/index.md

 EOF
 ```

 Point your browser at the Bookinfo productpage (http://$GATEWAY_URL/productpage).
-You should see the “black” and “red” ratings in the “Book Reviews” section
+You should see the “black” and “red” ratings in the “Book Reviews” section.